Angel Investing is an art and a science.

-I also hired the first 50 members of the team across Technology, Engineering, Product, Content, Analytics and Social Media.
-However I had limited practical experience of running Digital products and to gain the same, I ventured into the start-up ecosystem!
+I also hired the first 50 members of the team across Technology, Engineering, Product, Content, Analytics, and Social Media.
+However I had limited practical experience in running Digital products and to gain the same, I ventured into the start-up ecosystem!

-Over the years, the interactions with various tech-driven startups and founders have provided me with a deep understanding of digital and technology businesses.
+Over the years, my interactions with various tech-driven startups and founders have provided me with a deep understanding of digital and technology businesses.

 The learning curve was so steep that I did not want to stop.
 I was in awe of how start-ups are shaping the world.